A first or upper-second class honours degree in a relevant subject (or equivalent) and, normally, a taught MA qualification.

 Months of entry

-Staff supervise research in the following areas: African literature in English and in translation, Caribbean literature, African-American and Native American literatures, Australian literature, New Zealand and South Pacific literature since 1800, Indian and South-East Asian literature in English and in translation, postcolonial women writers, theory, and travel writing.
+Staff supervise research in the following areas: African literature in English and in translation, Caribbean literature, African-American and Native American literatures, Australian literature, New Zealand and South Pacific literature since 1800, Indian and South-East Asian literature in English and in translation, middle-eastern literature and mediterranean literature, postcolonial women writers, theory, and travel writing.

 As a research student, you meet regularly with your supervisor, and have the opportunity to take part in informal reading groups and research seminars to which students, staff and visiting speakers contribute papers.
 You also benefit from a series of research skills seminars that run in the spring term, which gives you a chance to share the research expertise of staff and postdoctoral members of the department.

 As a basis for advanced research, you must take the School and Faculty research methods programmes

 Research in the School of English comes roughly under the following areas.
 However, there is often a degree of overlap between groups, and individual staff have interests that range more widely.
 Eighteenth Century Nineteenth Century American Literature Creative Writing Medieval and Early Modern Modern Poetry Postcolonial

 For detailed information see our English language requirements web pages. http://www.kent.ac.uk/ems/eng-lang-reqs/index.html Please note that if you are required to meet an English language condition, we offer a number of pre-sessional courses in English for Academic Purposes through Kent International Pathways.
 See http://www.kent.ac.uk/international-pathways/

 for the most current information and application details.